changtianluckyforever/SMCS_project/README.md

 # SMCS_project
-This repository contains all resources for project SMCS.
+This repository is for project SMCS.

-All resources will come soon.
+Please run   td31.sh and td35.sh

 Please feel free to contact namechangtian@163.com if you need to reach out.